 Theory of individual taxes and their application under the Internal Revenue Code.
 Preparation of individual tax returns.
-Introduction to federal business tax law, Ohio Commercial Activity Tax, and sales tax covered.
+Introduction to federal business tax law.
 Prerequisite(s): CPE 0200 or ENG 0800 with a grade of A or ENG 0850 with a grade of C or higher An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
 Terms Offered: Fall